 How to watch the Copa America 2024 tournament tonight: Where to stream games, broadcast schedule and more

 Soccer — or football — fans, are you ready for the Copa America 2024 tournament?
-Kicking off just a week after the Euro 2024 began, the Copa America action continues tonight, June 21 with a match between Peru and Chile.
+Kicking off just a week after the Euro 2024 began, the Copa America action continues tonight, June 22 with two matches: Ecuador vs. Venezuela (6 p.m.
+ET on FS1) and Mexico vs. Jamaica (9 p.m.
+ET on FS1).
 The USA is hosting the tournament, which will run for three weeks through June and July, with 32 games scheduled to play across 14 stadiums in 10 states.
 That's a lot to follow.
 Need help figuring out how to watch every live Copa America 2024 match?
 We’ve got you covered.
 Here’s everything you need to know about the Copa America tournament, including the broadcast schedule, where to watch matches for free and more.

 How to watch Copa America 2024 games: